Lattice Properties of Oriented Exchange Graphs and Torsion Classes

 A Cambrian lattice can be constructed either as a special lattice quotient of the weak order of a finite Coxeter group or as an oriented exchange graph of a Dynkin quiver.
-We construct a similar lattice quotient description when $Q$ is an oriented cycle or mutation equivalent to a path quiver.
+We construct a similar lattice quotient description when $Q$ is an oriented cycle or mutation-equivalent to a type $\mathbb{A}$ Dynkin quiver.
 First, we define a closure operator on its set of positive \textbf{c}-vectors.
 We then show that biclosed sets of \textbf{c}-vectors can be interpreted algebraically as what we call biclosed subcategories of the module category of $\Lambda$.
 After that, we construct a map $\pi_\downarrow$ from biclosed subcategories of $\Lambda$-mod to functorially finite torsion classes of $\Lambda$.

 We prove that the set of biclosed sets ordered by inclusion forms a congruence-uniform lattice, which is a stronger property than semidistributivity, and the above map has the structure of a lattice quotient map.
 The latter implies that the lattice of functorially finite torsion classes is also a congruence-uniform lattice.
-We conjecture that if the functorially finite torsion classes of $\Lambda$ form a lattice, then that lattice is congruence-uniform.
-However, we do not have a proof in general.
+For any 2-acyclic quiver $Q$ admitting a nondegenerate Jacobi-finite potential, we conjecture that if the functorially finite torsion classes of the Jacobian algebra $\Lambda = \Bbbk Q/I$ form a lattice, then that lattice is congruence-uniform.
+However, we do not have a proof.